chromium/ballista/polyfill/README.md

 * No registration of handlers (the web app manifest is not used).
 Instead, the requester must explicitly nominate the URL of the handler.
-* Cannot use requester API (`navigator.actions.performAction`) from a service worker (must be used from a foreground page).
+* If the requester API (`navigator.actions.performAction`) is used from a service worker, a foreground page on that domain must be open (but it does not need to remain open to receive updates).
 * No handler picking UI.
 Each requester is tied to a single handler.
 * Not possible to use `clients.openWindow` from the `'action'` event handler (when the handler's service worker receives an action).
 This means your apps